Jump to Navigation

 Anesthesia is administered routinely every day in hospitals and medical facilities throughout the country.
 While the odds of an anesthesia mistake during surgery are very small, thousands of people each year experience anesthesia awareness, a condition where they are awake but unable to move or communicate their pain to the doctor.
 In addition, there are hundreds of anesthesia-related deaths every year, many of which may have been prevented with the exercise of reasonable care.

-The anesthesia malpractice lawyers at Saiontz & Kirk, P.A. investigate and review lawsuits nationwide for individuals who suffered severe physical harm or death as a result of a surgical mistake involving anesthesia.
-To find out if compensation may be available, request a free consultation and claim evaluation.
+The anesthesia malpractice lawyers at Saiontz & Kirk, P.A. investigate potential cases for individuals who suffered severe physical harm or death as a result of a surgical mistake involving anesthesia.
+Through our network of experienced co-counsel and local attorneys, lawsuits are reviewed nationwide.

 ANESTHESIA AWARENESS